stm32duino/Arduino_Core_STM32/README.md

 ## Getting Started

-This repo is available as a package usable with [Arduino Boards Manager](https://www.arduino.cc/en/guide/cores).
+This repo is available as a package usable with [Arduino Boards Manager](https://www.arduino.cc/en/guide/cores) and [PlatformIO](https://docs.platformio.org/en/latest/platforms/ststm32.html#switching-between-arduino-cores).

+### Arduino IDE

 Add this link in the "*Additional Boards Managers URLs*" field: